JoelInyang/Bitnine_Internship/Question_2/README.md

 ------------------------
 The code provided in this repository has been developed and tested using the following environment:

-- Operating System: [Specify your operating system]
+- Operating System: Windows OS
-- Compiler: [Specify your C compiler, e.g., gcc]
+- Compiler: gcc
-- Development Environment: [Specify any specific IDE or text editor used]
+- Development Environment: VSCODE

 How to Compile:
 ----------------